expo/expo/docs/pages/eas-update/migrate-to-eas-update.md

 ## Additional possible migration steps

 - If you have any scripts that run `expo publish`, you can replace those with `eas update`.
 You can view all the options for publishing with `eas update --help`
-- If you have any code that references `Updates.releaseChannel` from the `expo-updates` library, you'll have to remove those.
-Currently, EAS Update does not expose the `channel` of a build.
-Instead, you can use [environment variables](/build-reference/variables).
+- If you have any code that references `Updates.releaseChannel` from the `expo-updates` library, replace them with `Updates.channel`.
 - Remove any code that references `Constants.manifest`.
 That will now always return `null`.
+If you're using SDK 46 or above, you can access most properties you'll need with `Constants.expoConfig`.

 ## Known issues